How to get offered a place at the world's best boarding schools

 Define how you are the right student for them

-Once you've decided that this is the boarding school for you, an important part of your application process will be to persuade them that you are, in fact, the right student for them.
+Once you've decided that this is the boarding school for you, an important part of your application process will be to persuade them that you are also the right student for them.
 Most of the best boarding schools are selective, and so you need to demonstrate that you will be a valuable member of their community.
 Your application is never just about what you will gain from the school, but also what the school will gain from you.

 - Look again at the school's mission and vision.
-Articulate and demonstrate clearly how your own world view supports and contributes to their mission
+Explain and demonstrate clearly how your own world view supports and contributes to their mission

-- Consider what other benefits the school will gain from choosing you.
+- Consider how the school will benefit from choosing you.
 For some schools, academic performance is everything.
 For others, the network and prestige is important.
 But for others, like UWC schools, the importance of bringing diversity and difference to the school community is central to the selection criteria

-- Consider what benefits other students will gain from having you as their friend and classmate.
+- Consider how other students will benefit from having you as their friend and classmate.
 Are you a wonderful team player?
 Do you have a talent for inspiring others?
-Do you have a selfless dedication and a desire to see every student progress?
+Do you want to see every student progress?
 Will you introduce other students to something new, or help them see the world in a different way?